avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 # OpenLane-PhysicalDesign-Sky130nm
 This repository is developed as part of Advanced Physical Design workshop by VSD.
 To the reviewer: I am still updating this.
-I have finished doing it.
+I have not finished doing it.
 Yet to update the repo

 RTL2GDSII has been done for the design picorv32a. (picorv32a.v from [OpenLANE designs](https://github.com/The-OpenROAD-Project/OpenLane/tree/master/designs/picorv32a/src))